chaitin/strapdown-zeta/README.md

 # Strapdown-Zeta

-Strapdown-Zeta is a Git-powered wiki system, derived from strapdown.js project.
+Strapdown-Zeta is a git-powered wiki system for hackers, derived from [strapdown.js](http://strapdownjs.com/) project.

 Strapdown.js makes it embarrassingly simple to create elegant Markdown documents.
 No server-side compilation required.